 Replacement operators may only be drawn from the list of eligible replacement operators.
 All efforts to prevent or minimize a disruption in services to existing customers must be considered.
-If there is a need to replace a current operator the evaluation factors to be reviewed may consist of:
+If there is a need to replace a current operator, the evaluation factors to be reviewed may consist of:

-- 1. Replacement operator's original bids proposed area of service and/or final score; - Financial stability at the time of evaluation;
+- The replacement operator's original proposed area of service and/or final score; - The replacement operator's financial stability at the time of evaluation;

-- 3. Current program and fiscal performance - 4.
-Partnering and leveraging of community resources (preferably in the region to be assumed); and
+- The replacement operator's current program and fiscal performance; - The replacement operator's partnering and leveraging of community resources (preferably in the region to be assumed).